JunehyukYoo/portfolio-v1/README.md

 A personal portfolio website built with [Vite](https://vitejs.dev/), [React](https://react.dev/), and [TailwindCSS](https://tailwindcss.com/) to showcase projects, skills, and experience.

-> **Note:** This project was created by following a tutorial, and the original source code can be found here: [github.com/machadop1407/pedrotech-portfolio](https://github.com/machadop1407/pedrotech-portfolio), [https://www.youtube.com/watch?v=LGdPMf-SgBA&ab_channel=PedroTech](https://www.youtube.com/watch?v=LGdPMf-SgBA&ab_channel=PedroTech).
-This is a starting point to my development as a fullstack developer, and I hope to create my own original portfolio soon.
+> **Note:** This project was created by following a template, and the original source code can be found here: [github.com/machadop1407/pedrotech-portfolio](https://github.com/machadop1407/pedrotech-portfolio) and YouTube video here: [https://www.youtube.com/watch?v=LGdPMf-SgBA&ab_channel=PedroTech](https://www.youtube.com/watch?v=LGdPMf-SgBA&ab_channel=PedroTech).
+This is merely the starting point to my development as a fullstack developer, and I hope to create my own original portfolio soon.

 ![React](https://img.shields.io/badge/React-18.0.0-blue)